Skip to content

 Finding a School in East Sussex

-You can find information on applying for schools in East Sussex by visiting the main East Sussex County Council website.
+You can find information on applying for schools in East Sussex by visiting the main East Sussex County Council website:

 Special Schools and Specialist Facilities